-- 3. Section 1118(c)(4) requires the following: - a.
+- a.
 Provide timely information of their child's involvement in the program (ref.
 Section 1118(c)(4)(a))

-Parents and guardians of eligible students receive notification of their child's eligibility to participate in Title I program services within four weeks of the start of the school year or as soon as identified eligible for Title I services .

-b.
-Provide a description and explanation of the curriculum in use at the school, assessments, and expected proficiency levels

-(ref.
-Section 1118(c)(4)(b))

-Grade level curriculum information is distributed to parents at the Fall Orientation Night in a tri-fold brochure.
+Parents and guardians of eligible students receive notification of their child's eligibility to participate in Title I program services within four weeks of the start of the school year or as soon as identified eligible for - b.
+Provide a description and explanation of the curriculum in use at the school, assessments, and expected proficiency levels (ref.
+Section 1118(c)(4)(b)) - Grade level curriculum information is distributed to parents at the Fall Open House in a tri-fold brochure.
 This information is also available in the school office.
 Meetings are held two times per year to explain and train parents in strategies for assisting their children to meet essential CCSS's.
 Classroom Newsletters are distributed to parents bi-monthly to explain clear learning outcomes for upcoming units